Yugoslavia – Scotland: Roxburgh unable to stop Stojković et al.

 Yugoslavia team news

-This additional forward would turn out to be Jakovljević, who recently has switched to Nantes in French football (as so many other Yugoslavian players at the time, and the club of Scottish star play Mo Johnston).
-Osim revealed to media that he had needed to contemplate whether to play Jakovljević or Savićević, but once again the latter needed to content with a place among the reserves – a status he had publicly announced he was unhappy with.
+Osim revealed to media that he had excogitated whether to play Jakovljević or Savićević.
+Once again the latter needed to content with a place among the reserves – a status he had publicly announced he was unhappy with, and which had caused some unrest after the game against Norway in June.

 Scotland team news